NeilW/vagrant-brightbox/README.md

 end
 ```

-And then run `vagrant up --provider=brightbox`.
+Finally run `vagrant up --provider=brightbox` to build your setup on Brightbox Cloud.

 This will start an Ubuntu 12.04 server in the gb1 region within
 your account.
 And assuming your SSH information was filled in properly
 within your Vagrantfile, SSH and provisioning will work as well.

-Note that normally a lot of this boilerplate is encoded within the box
-file, but the box file used for the quick start, the "dummy" box, has
-no preconfigured defaults.

-Instead of having to add our client credentials to each Vagrantfile
+Instead of having to add your client credentials to each Vagrantfile
 we can put them in the Fog configuration file.
 Create a new
 file at `~/.fog` and add the following: